CISpaces/webservices/Endpoints.md

   @param graph a json containing the basic information for a new graph

   @return a response indicating whether the graph has been inserted into the database

-- VC/rest/save

- Saves the current graph on workbox

- @param graphInfo a json containing the graph id, the creator of the analysis' id and the title of the analysis

- @return a response indicating whether the analysis has been saved

 - VC/rest/edge/{edgeid}: